 On Earth-65, Matt Murdock (Daredevil) is the leader of the Hand, an evil ninja organization meant to bring a twisted order to the world.
 This world’s Spider-Woman (Gwen Stacy) lost her powers, so Murdock offered her another source of power, as long as he worked for her.
 He offered the symbiote, created by Doctor Elsa Brock, so that she could be Spider-Woman once again.

 But the rage inside her was amplified by the symbiote.
-Bonded with Venom, she got carried away.
-She was cruel and abused her great power.
-It took the help of many other heroes to bring her back to herself.
+Bonded with Venom, she got carried away — she was cruel and abused her great power.
+It took the help of many other heroes to bring Gwen back to herself.

 In some storylines, Deadpool was the second person to have the Venom symbiote, even before Eddie Brock.
 In fact, it was said that Venom is terrifying and unstable in all of his forms because he bonded with Deadpool’s twisted psyche.
 They come together and become Venompool!

-Though there are other storylines, as seen in MARVEL Contest of Champions, where Deadpool goes out of his way to fuse with Venom just to create more chaos.
+Though there are other storylines, as seen in the Marvel Contest of Champions video game, where Deadpool goes out of his way to fuse with Venom just to create more chaos.
 When you take insanity and amplify it, it only gets even crazier!

-In one storyline, Ms. Marvel gets roped in to one of Spider-Man‘s battles against Normal Osborn.
+In one storyline, Captain Marvel (then referred to as Ms. Marvel) gets roped in to one of Spider-Man‘s battles against Norman Osborn.
 Carol Danvers greatly overpowers Venom’s current host (Mac Gargan) and literally rips him apart from the symbiote.
 When Venom sees just how powerful she is, he immediately switches gears and takes over her body.